 Focusing Your Eyes on the Target

 The solution is to identify and track specific key points in your VR learning experience.
-These key points might include:
+For example, these key points might include the following:

 - Tasks.
 Completing a defined task, such as putting out a fire with an extinguisher.